 The aim of the East Glisan Street Update project is to achieve goals articulated by the community and city council relating to improving street safety, providing multimodal options, and improving access to opportunity (access to jobs, parks, libraries, transit, etc.).

-This project covers Outer Glisan from I-205 to NE 162nd.
+The East Glisan Street Update covers NE Glisan Street from NE 102nd to 162nd avenues.
 This project includes a number of elements including updating the street design and how space is allocated on NE Glisan (street reconfiguration), new marked crosswalks, Americans with Disabilities Act (ADA) compliant curb ramps in select locations, and wider sidewalks in some locations.

-Traffic crash statistics on east Glisan from I-205 to 162nd indicate that on average one person dies every other year.
-Further, between 2006-2015, forty-six people suffered serious injuries while travelling on this section of NE Glisan Street (I-205 to 162nd).
+Traffic crash statistics on NE Glisan Street from I-205 to 162nd indicate that on average one person dies every other year.
+Between 2006-2015, forty-six people suffered serious injuries while travelling on this section of NE Glisan Street (I-205 to 162nd).
 Of the 46 serious injuries, 41 were people in cars, two were people biking, and three were people walking.
 Of the five fatalities in the past decade, three people were in cars and two were people walking.

 For questions about this project, please feel free to contact Timur Ender at Timur.Ender@PortlandOregon.gov